Effective contract drafting

 Practical and interactive online workshop, with trainer monitoring of drafting in breakout rooms.

 PSC elective or for solicitors at all levels.
-Content and duration varied.
+Content and duration can be varied.
 Combines well with one-to-ones.

 Example outline below for a 3.5-hour course (two sessions of 1.75-hours each).